Malcolm Blight: Coaching and after coaching

 Blight later became a successful coach famous for employing unorthodox, and at times controversial, coaching methods as attempts to motivate his players.

-Playing coach at North Melbourne
+Player-coach at North Melbourne

-Appointed playing coach in 1981 after Ron Barassi departed, Blight was sacked as coach after six consecutive losses.
+Appointed player-coach in 1981 after Ron Barassi departed, Blight was sacked as coach after six consecutive losses.
 The following week he rebounded with a club-record 11 goal haul against Footscray, at the Western Oval.
 Once again, Blight's inaccurate kicking for goal may have prevented him from kicking a club record of a possible 16 to 17 goals.
 Blight's total as playing coach (Wayne Schimmelbusch was captain) was 16 games (6 wins, 10 losses) and the last of the playing coaches in the VFL.

 Back at Woodville

 Playing coach 1983 to 1985, continued as non-playing coach to 1987.
 His tenure as coach coincided with the club's most successful season (1986) in the entire history of the Woodville Football Club, when they reached the Preliminary Final.
 During the season the Warriors (who had changed from being known as the Woodpeckers to the Warriors in 1983) had defeated their hated "big brother" Port Adelaide once during the minor round at Woodville Oval (drawing the oval's ground record attendance of 11,026 to their Round 18 clash), and also in the First Semi-final at Football Park, before going down to eventual premiers Glenelg in the Preliminary Final.